 Chronic wounds are typically identified by a raised, hyperproliferative, yet non-advancing wound margin.
 The area around the wound will be inflamed and this inflammation may be affect healing negatively.

-Venous ulcers occur primarily in the legs of elderly patients and are caused by problems with blood circulation due to dysfunctional blood valves.
+Venous ulcers occur primarily in the legs of patients and are caused by problems with blood circulation due to dysfunctional blood valves or obstructed veins.

 Diabetic ulcers often start as small scratches or bruises which patients with diabetes fail to notice due to nerve damage and limited sensitivity.
 Compromised immune systems and damaged capillaries lead to these formerly small and benign wounds becoming dangerously infected.